voklab/proxmox-motd/README.md

 Installation
 =====
-On your proxmox nodes, clone all the scripts inside the `/etc/update-motd.d/`
+On your proxmox nodes, clone all the scripts inside the `/etc/update-motd.d/` directory

 Set `PrintMotd` to `no` inside your `/etc/ssh/sshd_config`